-One thing that I have craved for investors is a tool that allows you to sync all your investment accounts in one place that also gives you more investment related analysis.
+One thing that I have craved for investors is a tool that allows you to sync all your investment accounts in one place, but one that also gives you more investment related analysis.

 For my clients, I subscribe to Blueleaf – which is fantastic.
 The only downside is that you have to be my client (or another advisor that uses it) to get access to it.
 I realize that everyone will not be my client so the hunt continued for another option.
 I then discovered Personal Capital.

-I was excited to learn more about it that I immediately signed up.
-I’m currently synching all my investment accounts and giving Personal Capital a try.
-In the meantime, I had Kevin write a review about them so you can better understand how this awesome (and free) program works.
+I was so excited to learn more about it that I immediately signed up.
+I synced all my investment accounts to give Personal Capital a try.
+In the meantime, I had Kevin write a review about them so you can better understand how this awesome (and often free) program works.
 Looking for a great way to invest?
 Check out our other reviews to help you get started today: